yashtyagi04/compressor-head/doc/SETUP.md

 * [Running the app](#run_app)

 ## <a id="ins_gae"></a>Installing Google App Engine
-The most important thing is to install Google App Engine.
-Without this, this program will not work!
-To install, you need to download Google App Engine and then install it.
+Download Google App Engine and then install it (necessary).
 ### Windows, Linux:
 ```bash
 cd ~